tortuvshin/open-source-flutter-apps/README.md

 - [NetworkArch](https://github.com/ivirtex/networkarch-flutter) - Network-oriented app that allows you to diagnose your wireless connections by [ivirtex](https://github.com/ivirtex)
 - [RSA Encryption](https://github.com/vellt/RSA-Encryption-Flutter) - A simple UI for encrypting messages by [vellt](https://github.com/vellt).
 - [Immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone by [Alex](https://github.com/alextran1502)
+- [EasyWeather](https://github.com/tejasbadone/EasyWeather) - Displays real-time weather data for your current location and any other location you choose by [Tejas Badone](https://github.com/tejasbadone)

 ### Travel